mirkogitdata/mirkogitdata.github.io/README.md

 The site is developed with semantic tags in <b>HTML</b>.
 For better <b>SEO</b> placement.
 It is also optimized on the <b>PNG</b>, <b>JPG</b> file size.

-It is customizable for many device with responsive lines of code(media queries variables and GRID system).
+It is customizable for many device with responsive lines of code(<b>media queries</b> variables and <b>GRID</b> system).
 Because we are in the first period of mobile displaying.

 In short, about my portfolio.